 Whether it’s considered “good debt” or “bad debt,” the truth is, any debt can cause serious emotional effects.
-Studies show what many of us already know: Debt is about much more than money.
-Being in debt can lead to a number of other emotional and psychological issues.
+Studies show what many of us already know: debt is about much more than money.
+Being in debt can lead to a number of emotional and psychological issues.

-Anxious feelings can arise with an array of triggers, such as constant worry about money, experiencing immense feelings of being overwhelmed with no end in sight, and hopelessness.
-The study also reported that 29% of people with high debt stress also report severe anxiety.
+Anxious feelings can arise from an array of triggers, such as constant worry about finances, experiencing feelings of being overwhelmed, and hopelessness.

-Debt is rough on anyone — especially when it encroaches on your marriage, partnership, or family.
-A spouse or partner may resent the other as a way of coping with debt.
-It isn’t uncommon to blame your partner for coming into the relationship with more debt, losing a job, or not making enough money, or spending habits that may have led to debt.
+Debt is tough on anyone — especially when it encroaches on your marriage, partnership, or family.
+It isn’t uncommon to blame your partner for coming into the relationship with additional debt, losing a job, or not making enough money, or spending habits that may have led to debt.

-And in reality, many opt to resent themselves and the decisions they made that led them into debt.
+In reality, many also resent themselves and the decisions they made that led them into debt.
 Whether it was excessive spending, opting out of health insurance, a poor career decision, or something else, it isn’t uncommon to look back with regret.

-While some people feel debt weighing on them like an albatross, others try to block it out completely.
+While some people feel debt weighing on them, others try to block it out completely.
 It’s very common to be in denial about your debt, despite the constant reminders and overdue notices you might receive.
-Unfortunately, even if you’re able to ignore your debt completely, it will only offer temporarily relief, if any—and it often leads to more and more debt piling up.
+Unfortunately, even if you’re able to ignore your debt completely, it will only offer temporary relief, if any—and it often leads to more and more debt piling up.